 Because subsidies often incentivize farmers to produce more crops than required, leading to overproduction and increased waste.
 As a result, subsidies discourage innovation, meaning farmers are less likely to adopt new technologies and approaches.

 Waste is also produced due to the large disconnect between policies and actual consumption needs.
-Since some subsidies incentivize the production of crops that offer limited nutritional value, there’s a large gap between what is produced and what is actually needed.
+Since some subsidies incentivize the production of crops that offer limited nutritional value, there’s a large gap between what is produced and what is needed.

 Overall, policies have the power to make a big impact on waste reduction efforts, but reformed policies could better balance production with genuine consumption needs.
 This includes subsidies that encourage the production of nutrient-rich foods and investments in infrastructure.

-So, how to stop the overconsumption of food?
+So, how to stop food overconsumption?

 To address overconsumption and overproduction, there needs to be a change in consumer behavior, the adoption of innovative technology in various production processes, and changes in agricultural policies.

-Addressing Overconsumption at the Source
+1. For Consumers: Reducing Overconsumption at the Source

 Reducing overconsumption at the source is a huge step towards more sustainable practices.
 There are multiple strategies that consumers can use to avoid overpurchasing, including creating shopping lists based on meal planning, understanding food labels, and resisting marketing pressures.